-What Can a Handyman Do in Joplin, Missouri?
+What Can a Handyman Do Without a License in Joplin, Missouri?

 Missouri does not have a single statewide “general contractor license” for handymen; most contractor licensing (especially general/home improvement) is handled at the city/county level, while certain trades are regulated through state licensing (notably electrical).
 In Joplin, you should expect a city contractor/business licensing process plus permits for many building/MEP (mechanical/electrical/plumbing) projects.
 There is no clear statewide “handyman exemption” dollar threshold that authorizes unlicensed statewide contracting—limits are typically set locally by the city’s contractor licensing and by permit rules.